mrcepid-rap/mrcepid-runassociationtesting/Readme.md

 When running in PheWAS mode, the user can also provide a .JSON compatible file-array of multiple phenotype files on which to perform PheWAS.
 Please see the [DNANexus Documentation](https://documentation.dnanexus.com/developer/api/running-analyses/io-and-run-specifications) for how to do this in the UKBB RAP.
+Note that the same file can be provided to both `--phenofile` file and `--covarfile` so long as `--phenoname` is provided.

 ```text
 FID IID pheno_name